-The Fund's investment objective is to deliver positive social outcomes by promoting social equality, and to achieve a total return of income and capital growth by investing predominantly in portfolio of social bonds.
+The Fund's investment objective is to deliver positive social outcomes by promoting social equality, and to achieve a total return of income and capital growth by investing predominantly in a portfolio of social bonds.

-The Fund seeks to achieve its investment objective by investing primarily in bonds which have been labelled as "social".
-The Fund will aim to invest at least 75% of its net assets in bonds that are labelled as "social" as set out below, with up to 25% of its net assets invested in bonds which are deemed by the Investment Manager to be supportive of a positive social outcome.
-By investing in this manner, the Fund aims to provide liquidity to new and existing projects which contribute to reducing social inequalities relating to poverty, gender, race and/or employment.

-The strategy employs fundamental, bottom-up research analysis to select all issues and, while the focus will be on eligible "social" bonds, each investment will be subject to credit approval by the Investment Manager.
+The Fund seeks to achieve its investment objective by investing at least 75% of its net assets in bonds that are labelled as "social" as set out below, with up to 25% of its net assets in bonds deemed by the Investment Manager to be supportive of a positive social outcome referred to below as "Social Champions".
+The strategy employs fundamental, bottom-up research analysis with a focus on eligible "social" bonds having received credit approval by the Investment Manager.